zaro/smart-contracts-with-solidity/lesson-5/2-Adding-UI copy.md

 ```

 - Replace the values of `contractABI` and `contractAddress` with their respective values
-  - `contractABI` should e set to the content of the `abi` key in our compiled contract JSON in the artifacts directory
+  - `contractABI` should be set to the content of the `abi` key in our compiled contract JSON in the artifacts directory
   - `contractAddress` should be set to the address which you got when deploying the the contract

 ## 4. Showing the prize pool of our lottery